jvitku/physiology/statespace/README.md

 TODO
 -------

+* Define and publish prosperity: MSD vs. MCR?
+* How to store data (prosperity) for multiple nodes?
 * Support for randomized reset, e.g. in the `org.hanns.physiology.statespace.variables.AbsStateVariable#hardReset(boolean randomize)`.
 Currently, after reset the variable is put into the limbo area.